loftwah/loftwah/README.md

 ![LOFTWAH](https://user-images.githubusercontent.com/19922556/235451308-0ec8e7e2-d5d7-4a45-9091-cf440c8ccaa5.png)

-Hi, my name is Dean, but I go by Loftwah online.
-Although I have worked in tech and IT, I have not received formal training in coding and recently taught myself.

-I am passionate about AI, AWS, DevOps, DevRel, Ruby, CrabLang, and Terraform.
-In my free time, I enjoy producing hip hop music and spending time with my 12-year-old daughter.
+Hello!
+I'm Dean, also known as Loftwah in the digital world.
+I am an experienced DevOps engineer, system administrator, and network infrastructure professional, with skills spanning REST, Docker, Linux, Infrastructure, Troubleshooting, Network Security, DNS, and Cloud Computing.
+Currently, I'm working as a DevOps Engineer at Operoo, and my professional journey includes roles at PlayHQ Sports, PVS Australia Pty Ltd, Lions Eye Institute, among others.

+Despite not having formal training in coding, my passion for technology led me to self-learn and develop proficiency in several areas including AI, AWS, DevOps, DevRel, Ruby, CrabLang, and Terraform.
+I'm a dedicated contributor to open-source projects, making significant contributions to Appwrite, EddieHub, LinkFree, NASA, Nocodb, Streamlabs, and WordPress.
+Rust and Bash are my go-to programming languages.

-I recently became an ambassador for the popular open source community EddieHub and its project LinkFree (an open source alternative to Linktree).
-I also participated in hackathons and co-hosted my first Twitter space, which had over 1300 attendees.
-I am currently writing a book called "Linux for Pirates!" to help new individuals in the industry get started.
+Recently, I became an ambassador for the popular open-source community EddieHub and its project LinkFree, a fantastic open-source alternative to Linktree.
+I love participating in hackathons and co-hosting spaces like my recent Twitter space that pulled in over 1300 attendees.
+I'm also the author of "Linux for Pirates!", a guide meant to assist newcomers in the tech industry.

-I love everything technology-related and am always open to asynchronous communication.
-My preferred work hours are in the afternoon and evening, and I may need to pause my music during voice calls.
-I have contributed to various open source projects, including Appwrite, EddieHub, LinkFree, NASA, Nocodb, Streamlabs, and WordPress.
-My preferred programming language is Rust (aside from Bash).
+Outside the tech realm, I'm a self-taught hip hop producer and music producer, known as Loftwah The Beatsmiff.
+I've released several albums and collaborated with artists like Grind Mode Cypher and OptiMystic MC.
+I also had a brief stint as a Recording Engineer at Shake Down Studio.

-With a diverse background, including experiences in the defence force, defence industry, mining, oil and gas, ISPs, and SaaS, I hope to bring valuable experience to the education industry.
+Before my foray into tech and music, I served in the Royal Australian Navy and worked on large-scale projects across various sectors like defence, mining, oil and gas, ISPs, and SaaS.
+These diverse experiences have given me a wealth of knowledge that I hope to bring into the education industry.

-I can be described as somebody who is confident, friendly, informal and optimistic. 😎
+In addition to my tech and music contributions, I run a tech-oriented YouTube channel, publish tech articles, and share my personal journey, including overcoming adversity and mental health struggles.
+Despite the challenges, I find joy in experiences like road trips with my daughter and being part of a supportive work team.

+You'll find me to be confident, friendly, informal, and optimistic.
+I believe in open, asynchronous communication and love to see the tech community grow.
+Just a heads up - I might need to pause my music during voice calls!

+Fun fact - I have received several awards for my military service, including the Iraq Medal, the Australian Active Service Medal, and the Australian Defence Medal.
+My preferred work hours are in the afternoon and evening.

+If you're interested in exploring my music, you can find it on YouTube and other platforms.
+For more on my thoughts about tech, my career, and emerging trends, you can check out my writings.
+Thanks for stopping by, and don't hesitate to reach out! 😎

 To learn more about what I'm probably like, my personality type is [ISTP-A](https://www.16personalities.com/istp-personality).
 You can also take your own test [here](https://www.16personalities.com/free-personality-test).